 Puts you in a tough spot, doesn’t it?

-Overall, you have three possible options if you are finding yourself in a toxic school environment and want to stay in education.
+Overall, you have three possible options if you are finding yourself in a toxic school culture and want to stay in education.

 1. Hope for Change